jlau0228/portfolio/README.md

 - Board Member of Engineering Club, Dancer and Choreographer in Fall and Spring Concerts

 ## Experience
-### Wealth Management Analyst Intern | Morgan Stanley
-- Aug 2024 - Present
-- Writing a program using Visual Studio Code with Python and pandas, numpy libraries to automate data cleaning and data analysis process of over 20,000 entries for reinvestment reporting

 ### Data Science Fellow | CUNY Tech Prep
 - Jun 2024 - Present
 - Selected for a competitive data science fellowship to create technical projects using tools such as Python 3, Jupyter Notebooks, Pandas, Numpy, Scikit-learn, and SQL.
 - Participate in weekly courses and learn industry best practices for exploratory data analysis (EDA), feature engineering, data collection and processing, statistical modeling, data visualization, machine learning techniques, data science process, and big data.

+### Ambassador | CUNY Tech Prep
+- Nov 2024 - Present
+- Elected to be an ambassador out of 170+ students to represent CUNY Tech Prep at various outreach events
+- Conducted outreach events, such as workshops and info sessions, for 10,000 prospective CUNY students to  understand the benefits of CUNY Tech Prep and learn marketable skills, such as technical interviewing

+### Wealth Management Analyst Intern | Morgan Stanley
+- Aug 2024 - Dec 2024
+- Communicated with stakeholders, financial advisors, and wealth management analysts to gather requirements, manage expectations, and ensure solutions fit for on-demand metrics of advisor success to drive informed assignments and decisions
+- Optimized and automated a manual cleaning and analysis process of reinvestment reporting by creating a script using Python, Pandas, NumPy, and ast libraries, which saved time by reducing the process from 3 days to 1 hour, reducing human-error, and making analysis process easier for the user

 ### Web Developer | Data Annotations
 - Apr 2024 - Present